 How to Build a Wood Duck Nest Box

-As their name implies, wood ducks inhabit ponds and streams in woodland areas.
-The colorful plumage of the male makes it one of the most striking birds in North America.
-The demand for their beautiful feathers led to over-hunting by market hunters and by the early 1900s, this bird was nearly driven into extinction.
-The populations have rebounded since then, thanks to tighter hunting regulations, habitat restoration and to the building of man-made nest boxes.
+The colorful plumage of the male wood duck makes it one of the most striking birds in North America.
+The demand for these beautiful feathers nearly led to their extinction in the early 1900s due to over-hunting by market hunters.
+Fortunately, the populations have rebounded since then, thanks to tighter hunting regulations, habitat restoration and to the building of man-made nest boxes.

 Wood ducks prefer shallow, slow moving waters in wooded areas.
 They inhabit forested ponds, swamps, streams and marshes with standing dead timber, logs and stumps.
 Floating vegetation and woody debris provides cover for the adult ducks and their chicks, as well as a source for food.
 They feed on plants including duckweed and wild rice, and they also hunt for aquatic insects, snails and other small invertebrates.

 Like many other cavity nesting birds, wood ducks cannot excavate their own holes in trees and they rely on finding natural tree cavities or abandoned woodpecker holes to raise their young.
 Females may range as far as one-half mile from the water in their search for a suitable nesting site.
 If natural cavities are scarce, they will readily move into a nesting box to lay their eggs.